Snake-Squad/Decentralised-Shopping-Cart/README.md

 ## Environment Setting Up

-As the the whole project has mainly three layer and the way to link these layers are not that simple, you can check [Environment Setting Up](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/wiki/Environment-Setting-Up) in Wiki to get clear guidelines.
+As the the whole project has mainly three layer and the way to link these layers are not that simple, you can check [Environment Setting Up](https://github.com/Snake-Squad/Decentralised-Shopping-Cart/blob/master/ForWiki/Setting%20Up%20Environment.pdf).

 ## Run the Project